 MEASURABLE ELEMENTS SCORE OBSERVATIONS Key questions to ask about your organization's capabilities and processes.
 1 2 3 4 5 Unsure O Please provide a brief description of why you chose this score, considering all parts of each question.
 1. At all Board meetings in my organization, the amount of time spent reviewing and discussing a transparent dashboard on safety and culture is equal to or greater than time spent reviewing financial performance.
-2. My organization's Board members are required to complete regular selfassessments and education related to safety culture and quality principles.
+My organization's Board members are required to complete regular self- assessments and education related to safety culture and quality principles.
 3. Performance assessments and incentives for my organization's leadership are inclusive of safety culture metrics and performance.

 Score: 0 - 4 Score: 5 - 9 Score: 10 - 15 Organizational State Brief description of current state of the organization Organization's Board members have strong financial backgrounds, but lack quality and safety expertise.
 Safety metrics are presented briefly at each Board meeting, and few questions are asked.
 The majority of the meeting focuses on financial review.
 Organization has a quality and safety committee that reviews all serious harm events, but these are rarely presented to the full Board.
-Time spent on safety during Board meetings includes a story of harm told by the safety/quality manager, and some questions are asked about the event.
+Time spent on safety during Board meetings includes a story of harm told by the safety/ quality manager, and some questions are asked about the event.
 Board meetings prioritize financial review over safety review.
 Organization's Board and committees include experts in safety, clinicians, and a patient and family representative.
 Patients are invited to meetings to present their experiences directly to the Board.
 Safety is a top priority and Board members understand how safety impacts the bottom line and feel empowered to ask questions.
-Recommended Next Steps Recommended next steps Begin with review of Foundational tactics Review Foundational and Sustaining tactics Review Foundational and Sustaining tactics for improvement and implementation are based on domain and included in Leading a Culture of Safety: A Blueprint for Success Provide educational opportunities in safety science and culture for all Board members; Include a safety expert on the Board; Develop a patient and workforce safety dashboard for regular review; Establish a quality and safety committee Consider including a patient/ family representative on Board and all committees; Provide opportunities for all Board members to participate on guided leadership rounds; Share all serious safety events and action plans with the full Board Link CEO compensation and bonuses to performance on safety and culture metrics; Provide opportunities for Board members to learn from other organizations and industries; Bring frontline teams to Board meetings to tell their stories and be recognized for exemplary performance
+Recommended Next Steps Recommended next steps Begin with review of Foundational tactics Review Foundational and Sustaining tactics Review Foundational and Sustaining tactics for improvement and implementation are based on domain and included in Leading a Culture of Safety: A Blueprint for Success ord Provide educational opportunities in safety science and culture for all Board members: Include a safety experience.
+Consider including a patient/ family representative on Board and all committees; Provide opportunities for all Board members to participate on guided leadership rounds; Share all serious safety events and action plans with the full Board Link CEO compensation and bonuses to performance on safety and culture metrics; Provide opportunities for Board members to learn from other organizations and industries; Bring frontline teams to Board meetings to tell their stories and be recognized for exemplary performance